 Our PEA technology is available to our customers in three product lines: Explore, Target and Focus, enabling the detection and quantification of thousands of protein biomarker targets in different configurations, with different workflows depending on the type of research conducted.
-Exhibit 15 below is an overview of the current product portfolio and comparison of key differences.
+Exhibit 15 below is an overview of the current product portfolio of available products in May 2021 and comparison of key differences.
 The products are available as kit products or as a service through our Analysis Service labs.

-Target Explore Target 96 Target 48 Focus Launch year 2020 2016 2020 2017 Market segment High-plex Mid-plex Low & Mid-plex Clinical Readout platform NGS qPCR qPCR qPCR Readout instrument Illumina® NovaSeq 6000 and NextSeq 550/2000 Olink® Signature Q100 Fluidigm BioMarkTM HD Olink® Signature Q100 Fluidigm BioMarkTM HD Olink® Signature Q100 Fluidigm BioMarkTM HD Quantification Relative Relative Absolute Relative and Absolute Workflow Automated Manual Manual Manual Multiplexing 384-plex 96-plex 48-plex Up to 24-plex Sample consumption <1 μL 1 μL 1 μL 1 μL Available assays 1,472 1,161 45 Flexible from library Customizeable content No No No Yes Samples per run 96 or 384 96 48 192 Assays per run Up to 1,472 92 45 Up to 21 Datapoints per run Up to approx. 1.2M 9,216 2,304 4,608 Time to results per run Up to 36 hrs 24 hrs 24 hrs 24 hrs Hands on time per run <5 hrs <3 hrs <3 hrs <3 hrs Readout time per run Up to 9.5 hrs 2.5 hrs 2.5 hrs 2.5 hrs Products Olink® Explore 384 Cardiometabolic Clink® Explore 384 Oncology Olink® Explore 384 Neurology Olink® Explore 384 Inflammation Olink® Target 96 Cardiometabolic C Olink® Target 96 Cell Regulation Olink® Target 96 CVD II Olink® Target 96 CVD III Olink® Target 96 CVD III Olink® Target 96 Immune Response Olink® Target 96 Immune Olink® Target 96 Immune Olink® Target 96 Immuno Oncology Olink® Target 96 Inflammation Olink® Target 96 Metabolism Olink® Target 96 Meuse Exploratory Olink® Target 96 Neuro Exploratory Olink® Target 96 Neurology Olink® Target 96 Neurology Olink® Target 96 Neurology Olink® Target 96 Neurology Olink® Target 96 Oncology III Olink® Target 96 Oncology III Olink® Target 96 Organ Damage Olink® Target 48 Cytokine Olink® Focus Panel
+Target Explore Target 96 Target 48 Focus Launch year 2020 2016 2020 2017 Market segment High-plex Mid-plex Low & Mid-plex Clinical Readout platform NGS qPCR qPCR qPCR Readout instrument Illumina® NovaSeq 6000 and NextSeq 550/2000 Olink® Signature Q100 Fluidigm BioMarkTM HD Olink® Signature Q100 Fluidigm BioMarkTM HD Olink® Signature Q100 Fluidigm BioMarkTM HD Quantification Relative Relative Absolute Relative and Absolute Workflow Automated Manual Manual Manual Multiplexing 384-plex 96-plex 48-plex Up to 24-plex Sample consumption <1 μL 1 μL 1 μL 1 μL Available assays 1,472 1,161 45 Flexible from library Customizeable content No No No Yes Samples per run 96 or 384 96 48 192 Assays per run Up to 1,472 92 45 Up to 21 Datapoints per run Up to approx. 1.2M 9,216 2,304 4,608 Time to results per run Up to 36 hrs 24 hrs 24 hrs 24 hrs Hands on time per run <5 hrs <3 hrs <3 hrs <3 hrs Readout time per run Up to 9.5 hrs 2.5 hrs 2.5 hrs 2.5 hrs Products Olink® Explore 384 Cardiometabolic Olink® Explore 384 Oncology Olink® Explore 384 Neurology Olink® Explore 384 Inflammation Olink® Target 96 Cardiometabolic (Olink® Target 96 CVD II Olink® Target 96 CVD II Olink® Target 96 CVD III Olink® Target 96 CVD III Olink® Target 96 Development Olink® Target 96 Immune Response Olink® Target 96 Immuno-Oncology Olink® Target 96 Inflammation Olink® Target 96 Metabolism Olink® Target 96 Metabolism Olink® Target 96 Neuro Exploratory Olink® Target 96 Neuro Exploratory Olink® Target 96 Oncology II Olink® Target 96 Organ Damage Dlink® Target 48 Cytokine Olink® Focus Panel

 Exhibit 15.
-Olink portfolio of products at a glance with relevant specifications.1
+Olink portfolio of products at a glance with relevant specifications.

 Exhibit 16 below shows an example of an Explore kit as delivered to the customer.
-The Explore kit offering was launched in early 2021.
-A few early access customers received their Explore kit products in 2020.
+The Explore kit offering was launched in early 2021 while a few early access customers received their Explore kit products in 2020.
 A full Explore kit includes 1,472 biomarker targets divided across the four Explore 384 products, each one available for purchase independently.
 Each kit product also includes the three controls (the immuno control, the extension control and detection control), the required sample prep reagents, the primer plate used for the PCR amplification and the external controls (the negative control, the plate control and the sample control).
 One kit can be used to study up to 90 samples in a standard 96 well plate-format.
 Depending on the size of the study the customer may add two plate controls to monitor the precision across multiple plates and hundreds to thousands of samples.
-The Target 96 and Target 48 kit products have a similar composition but slightly different as they are smaller kits and for the qPCR workflow
+The Target 96 and Target 48 kit products have a similar composition but slightly different as they are smaller kits and for the qPCR workflow.

-1 Time to results for Explore, Target and Focus include overnight incubation.
+Time to results for Explore, Target and Focus include overnight incubation.